lucaspalmero/omochao/readme.md

   - `serverShutdown` printed when the server shuts down. consider tagging someone
   - `joinedGame` whenever someone joins
   - `leftGame` whenever someone leaves
+- `logLocation` logfiles will be created in this location

 ## wait how does this work